Skip to content

 Answer: 116 years, from 1337 to 1453.
 Fought between England and France, it was not continuous combat but a series of campaigns and truces.

-Why it stumps people: Sounds right.
+Sounds right.
 Isn’t.
-The name is a round number approximation that stuck.
-Most people guess exactly 100 years and feel clever for knowing the “trick” answer.
+The name is a round number that stuck.
+The usual guess is exactly 100 years, said with a knowing grin, as if that’s the “trick” answer.
 The real trick is that it ran 16 years longer than its name.

 15. What was the largest contiguous land empire in history?
 (Easy)